Abd-El-Rahman-Sabry/asic-routing-simulator/README.md

 ## Contributing

-We welcome contributions to improve and extend this tool.
-Whether you're fixing bugs, adding new features, or improving the documentation, your contributions are highly appreciated!
+Everyone is welcome for contributions to improve and extend this tool.
+Whether you're fixing bugs, adding new features, or improving the documentation, your contributions are highly appreciated ❤️!

 ### How to Contribute